owdex/owdex/README.md

 - Apache Solr

 ## Installation
 Start by `git clone`ing the repo to an arbitrary location.
-Then run `chmod +x setup.sh; sudo ./setup.sh`.
+Then run `chmod +x ./bin/setup.sh; sudo ./bin/setup.sh`.
 This creates a `data` directory for Solr to use, fills it with the subdirectories it needs, and sets permissions appropriately (this last step is why it has to be run with `sudo`.)